dileepadrd/project_2/README.md

 This project aims to analyze various factors that can impact business growth and attract future investments in different countries.

 ## Data Sources
-The analysis in this project is based on the following data sources:
+The datasets and references for this project were obtained from the following sources:

-Ease of Doing Business (EoDB) data from the World Bank National well-being scores from the OECD Better Life Index Business Confidence Index (BCI) survey data from OECD Data [https://data.oecd.org/leadind/business-confidence-index-bci.htm] Political stability rankings from the Global Peace Index
+- World Bank
+- OECD
+- Kaggle

 ## Research Questions
 The following research questions were explored in this project: